 Even though sweating is a free and easy way to boost health, we don’t all sweat the same.
 Here are some reasons why the amount we sweat might vary:

-- Men vs. Women – A study of both male and female athletes found that men tend to sweat more than their female counterparts.
+- Men vs. Women – A study of both male and female athletes found men tend to sweat more.
 (I think we all knew that already!)
-The study found this is because the men had significantly more muscle mass, so their bodies had to work harder to cool.
+This is because men have significantly more muscle mass, so their bodies have to work harder to cool down.

 - Weight – Similarly, people who carry extra weight around sweat more.

-- Toxicity – People who have more of a toxic load tend to sweat more, since their body is working overtime to get rid of the toxins.
+- Toxicity – People with a higher toxic load tend to sweat more since their body is working overtime to get rid of the toxins.
 Detoxing is one reason armpits can have more body odor.

 - Hyperhidrosis – Some people sweat 4-5 times what a normal person does.
-This condition is called hyperhidrosis and is thought to be primarily triggered by infection, medications, overactive nerves due to genetics, or hypothyroid.
+This condition, hyperhidrosis, is thought to be triggered by infection, medications, overactive nerves due to genetics, or hypothyroidism.

 - Tattoos – One side effect of getting inked?
-Losing more sodium and electrolytes in tattoo covered areas.
-This probably won’t affect someone with a small tattoo here or there, but suggests significant ink over large areas of the body impedes the health benefits of sweating significantly.
+Losing more sodium, potassium, and electrolytes in tattoo covered areas.
+This probably won’t affect someone with a small tattoo here or there.
+But, it suggests lots of ink over large areas of the body impedes the health benefits of sweating significantly.